echoprotocol/echowiki/api-reference/echo-node-api/registration-api.md

 }
 ```

-### Responce example
+### Response example
-`True` means that client sends correct nonce.
-If result is `False` it means nonce or rand_num is incorrect or time for calculating is expired.
+`true` means that client sends correct nonce.
+If result is `false` it means nonce or rand_num is incorrect or time for calculating is expired.

 ```javascript
 {